liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-forecast.md

 order: 3
 ---

-<div class="page-description">The Predictive forecasting chart uses customer data to predict future data with a declared margin of error.</div>
+The Predictive forecasting chart uses customer data to predict future data with a declared margin of error.

 This chart contains three key parts: the past, the present, and the future.
 The past is represented with a line that goes up to the present.
 The present, or current date, is the point where the line starts having a shaded background.
 Finally, the future, or prediction, is differentiated with a shaded background.